Is Sologistics Australia a Clean Energy Council Approved Solar Retailer?

 What is the process when buying solar for my home?

-- We will then sit with you and answer any and all questions you have and we will also take the time to explain all of the important things about solar, what it can do for you and also what it cannot do.
+- We will then answer any and all questions you have and we will also take the time to explain all of the important things about solar, what it can do for you and also what it cannot do.
 Our clients tell us they really enjoy the experience because they feel very knowledgeable afterwards!
 As we said, we do not treat these sessions as a selling opportunity.
 In fact we don’t ever even ask you to buy anything.

 - We have built our own automated quoting system and at this session we plug all of your details and the characteristics of your home into our quote generator and it automatically emails you a very detailed quote with an EXACT price to have the selected system installed on YOUR home.
 You also automatically receive our ‘Welcome Pack’ which is digital version of lots of the information we will have just taken you through.
 We also email you an image of the virtual roof layout as well as the estimated average daily energy output by month of the system we have discussed together.